XarahDion/XarahDion/README.md

 - 🌱 I’m currently learning **Python.**

-- 📔 I'm currently reading **The Structure of Scientific Revolutions by Thomas S. Kuhn.**
+- 📔 I’m currently reading **The Structure of Scientific Revolutions by Thomas S. Kuhn.**

 - 📫 How to reach me **xarahdion@gmail.com**